core-process/ghostwriter/readme.md

 #### Docker image

-Pull the `ghostwriter-service` image via:
+Pull the latest `ghostwriter-service` image via:

 ```
 $ docker pull quay.io/process_team/ghostwriter-service:latest
 ```

-The Docker image creates a service on port `8888` and requires the environment variable `DATABASE_URI` pointing to a MongoDB database.
+The Docker image requires the environment variable `DATABASE_URI` pointing to a valid MongoDB database and creates a service listening on port `8888`.

-Create your Ghostwriter service e.g. with the following command:
+Create your Ghostwriter service with the following command:

 ```
 $ docker run \